slurmulon/bach/README.md

 ]
 ```

-Only the loops which are exported with the `Play` construct will end up being processed by the interpreter:
+Only the loops which are exported with the `!Play <identifier|element>` construct will end up being processed by the interpreter:

 ```
-Play :DasLoop
+!Play :DasLoop
 ```

+Only one element may be exported per track.
+Try to think of it as a `main` function, the entry point of the track.

 ### Cadences

 In music it's common to see cadence sections labeled as `A`, `B`, `C`, and so on. warble's syntax favors this nicely:

 ```
-Scale('C2 Major')

 :A = Chord('F2maj')
 :B = Chord('G2maj')
 :C = Chord('C2maj')